 In Ohio, sealing juvenile records can be an automatic process, depending on the specific circumstances of the criminal offense.
-Sealing means that the juvenile record is removed from the court’s main records and moved to a separate and secure location.
+Sealing means that the juvenile record is no longer part of the court’s main records.
+Instead, it is moved somewhere else.

 Ohio law requires that juvenile courts immediately seal juveniles’ records in any of the following circumstances:

-When a youth is charged with underage drinking, but completes a diversion program
+A minor is charged with underage drinking, but finishes the diversion program

 The situations mentioned above occur where it is mandatory that the juvenile court seal the records.
 All juvenile records are eligible to be sealed, except murder, aggravated murder, and rape.